hoodlm/u/README.md

 98
 ```

-A line of `u` starts with a value (either a literal or a variable) followed by a chain of operators, and
+A `u` statement starts with a value (either a literal or a variable) followed by a chain of operators.
-is terminated by a semicolon.
-This program starts with the literal 100, increments it twice, then decrements it once:
+Each line is terminated by a semicolon.
+This example starts with the literal 100, increments it twice, then decrements it once:

 ```
 > 100 + + -;
 101
 ```

-You can insert the STDOUT 'pseudo-operator' to observe the value as it's changed by each operator:
+You can insert the STDOUT 'pseudo-operator' to observe the value as it is changed by each operator:

 ```
 > 100 STDOUT + STDOUT + STDOUT -;